The lowdown on 3 women’s lockdown hair routines

 Visit our special section – a toolkit for men and women on how to maintain their grooming, beauty and personal-care routines while at home.

-Terms and conditions: by emailing us, you are allowing Sunday Times, TimesLIVE and SowetanLIVE to publish your submission on our platforms.
+By emailing us your videos and images, you are allowing Sunday Times, TimesLIVE and SowetanLIVE to publish your submission on our platforms.